 California is a self-driving car testing hotspot at the moment - a lot of the world's biggest tech companies are based there, and the state has special laws governing the testing of autonomous vehicles - but Apple and Tesla want to see a few tweaks to regulations coming into force soon.

 Specifically Apple wants to see less information shared about "disengagements", where human drivers have to take control, on the grounds that too many tales of self-driving mishaps will shake trust in the fledgling technology - it would rather keep its operations mostly under wraps until it's ready.

-In Apple's note to the Department of Motor Vehicles in California, it says the company is "investing heavily in the study of machine learning and automation", an open secret .
+In Apple's note to the Department of Motor Vehicles in California, it says the company is "investing heavily in the study of machine learning and automation", an open secret we've known for some time.
 Still no details on what exactly Apple is testing, though.

 Self-drive me crazy